I love the systematic theology that Jesus gave His disciples.

 Systematic Theology is a Defined Subset of Christian Theology

-As the name implies, it is an orderly way of looking at Christianity in a way that is logical, thorough, and focused.
-It is Bible-based and examines specific doctrines or teachings of the Bible in a complete and exhaustive way to bring the entire weight of God’s Word to a clearly defined truth on that single subject.
+As the name implies, it is an orderly, logical, thorough, and focused way of looking at Christianity, It is Bible-based and examines specific doctrines or teachings of the Bible completely and exhaustively to bring the entire weight of God’s Word to a clearly defined truth on that single subject.

 WESTMINSTER THEOLOGICAL SEMINARY describes Systematic Theology as “Doctrines from Scripture delivered to the church.”